jasonblanchard/openapi-typescript-server/README.md

 `openapi-typescript-server` is a CLI and minimal runtime library that helps you implement type-safe APIs documented by OpenAPI.

-It works by generating a TypeScript server interface based on the operations defined in your OpenAPI spec using types from the [openapi-typescript](https://github.com/openapi-ts/openapi-typescript) package.
+It works by generating a TypeScript server interface based on your OpenAPI spec using types from [openapi-typescript](https://github.com/openapi-ts/openapi-typescript).

-You provide a concrete implementation that satisfies the interface.
+You provide a concrete implementation that satisfies the interface for each path operation.

-At runtime, your implementation is handed off to adapters that convert it into HTTP handlers for various frameworks like [Express](https://expressjs.com/).
+At runtime, your implementation is converted into HTTP handlers for various frameworks like [Express](./packages/openapi-typescript-server-express/README.md).

 ## Stability